VANatHeritage/VA_NH_docs/intro_git.md

 You can also apply a stash without deleting it using `git stash apply`.

 Remove one stash with `git stash drop [1]` or all stashes in the branch with `git stash clear`.

+##### Revert

+Revert is used to undo commits.
+You can begin a revert only from a clean HEAD (no staged/unstaged changes).